Questions and Answers

 No!
 Copytrack is free of charge for you.
 We take a commission only in the case of success.

-Typically you will receive 70% of the license fee or compensation.
+Typically you will receive up to 70% of the license fee or compensation.
 For more detailed information please visit our Pricing page.

 Billing takes place automatically, so you don’t have to worry about anything.